PRECAUTIONARY MEASURES SURROUNDING THE CORONAVIRUS

 - To ensure a distance of 1.5 meters, a compulsory walking route has been indicated in several places in the museum.

-- The entrance and exit of the museum are currently separated.
-The entrance is located at Bilderdijklaan 10, the exit is located at Stratumsedijk 2.
+- The entrance of the museum is currently located at Stratumsedijk 2.

 - Group tours and activities will not take place for the time being.
 However, there is a Cicerone available, who will guide the visitors along the exhibitions using interesting back stories (daily from noon to 4 pm during opening hours).